MyZenKey/sp-sdk-ios/README.md

 * [projectVerifyLogin](https://git.xcijv.net/sp-sdk/sp-sdk-ios)
 * [appAuth](https://github.com/openid/AppAuth-iOS)

-## Service Provider Server Calls
-You can setup server calls made by the Service Provider to coordinate with Project Verify.

 ## Next Steps

 On your secure server, you perform discovery and use the discovered token endpoint to request an access token from Project Verify with the processes already detailed:

 * Auth Code
 * MCC